PatrikAAberg/dmce/README.md

     $ git clone https://github.com/PatrikAAberg/dmce-examples.git
     $ cd dmce-examples

-Modify the dmce configuration to use a trace probe, including only the "loops" folder:
+Modify the DMCE configuration to use a trace probe, including only the "loops" folder:

     $ dmce-set-profile trace -i loops

-Run dmce for all commits in the git, making it probe everything:
+Run DMCE for all commits in the git, making it probe everything:

     $ dmce -aq